miklevin/Pipulate.com/software.md

 h3("Done")
 ```

+So what can you even do with a crawl like this that doesn't collect any on-page
+data but for the "a href" links?
+Well, you can visualize the link graph, of
+course!
+2 splendid tools to the rescue: NetworkX and Plotly!

-### 3D Visualization of Website Crawl Link Graph
+### 3D Interactive Website Crawl Visualization

 I still have some work to do on this code and will be replacing it with a
-version that has labeled nodes, but for now it's pretty amazing we can do this:
+version that has labeled nodes, but for now it's pretty amazing we can do this.
+It will take the crawl data saved out from the above crawl and make it a 3D
+interactive link graph revealing the hierarchy of the site.
+I recommend
+limiting yourself to plotting 2 or 3 click-depth data.
+It gets crazy at 4.

 ```python
 # Import the required packages